canro91/Pracker/README.md

 ### Only track a single property

-Use Pracker to only track the value changed for a property.
+Use Pracker to only track the changed value of a property.

 ```csharp
 var user = new User